Objective correlative: Criticisms

 One possible criticism of Eliot's theory includes his assumption that an author's intentions concerning expression will be understood in one way only.
 This point is stated by Balachandra Rajan as quoted in David A. Goldfarb's "New Reference Works in Literary Theory" with these words: "Eliot argues that there is a verbal formula for any given state of emotion which, when found and used, will evoke that state and no other."

 Examples

-A famous haiku by Yosa Buson entitled, The Piercing Chill I Feel illustrates the use of objective correlative within poetry:The piercing chill I feel:my dead wife's comb, in our bedroom,under my heel...
+A famous haiku by Yosa Buson, entitled The Piercing Chill I Feel, illustrates the use of objective correlative within poetry:The piercing chill I feel:my dead wife's comb, in our bedroom,under my heel...

-In the Clint Eastwood movie Jersey Boys, songwriter Bob Gaudio of The 4 Seasons is asked who the girl is in his song Cry For Me.
-He makes reference to T.S.
+In the Clint Eastwood movie Jersey Boys, songwriter Bob Gaudio of The Four Seasons is asked who the girl is in his song Cry For Me.
+He refers to T.S.
 Eliot's topic, "the Objective Correlative", as the subject being every girl, or any girl.
-In adherence to this reference, the author allows himself the literary license to step outside the scope of his personal experience, and to conjecture about the emotions and responses inherent with the situation, and utilize the third party perspective in the first party presentation.
+In adherence to this reference, the author allows himself the literary license to step outside the scope of his personal experience and to conjecture about the emotions and responses inherent in the situation, utilizing a third-party perspective in the first-person presentation.